eclipse-sumo/sumo/docs/web/docs/Netedit/editModesData.md

 ```
 Other attributes can also be included in the file, such as color.

-Before loading the data related to TAZ-relations the repsective network should be loaded in netedit firstly.
+Before loading the data related to TAZ-relations the respective network should be loaded in netedit firstly.
 After that, the respective TAZ file containing the polygon information about each TAZ needs to be loaded with "Load Additionals" by selecting *File-\>Additionals and Shapes* in netedit.
 An example of a TAZ file is shown below.

 ```xml
 <additional>